-If the record is dated 1931 or later, requestor will need to provide the following documentation to obtain a sacramental certificate:
+Records of baptism or marriage may be released to a third-party requestor for citizenship purposes if the person(s) named in the record is deceased.
+If the record is dated 1931 or later, you will need to provide the following documentation to obtain a sacramental certificate or notarized document:

 1. A copy of the death certificate of the person(s) named in the record.
 To request a marriage certificate, both parties named in the record must be deceased.
 The requestor must provide death certificates for both parties.